 Does the Prize consider late nominations?

-No. All nominations must be received in the Prize office by the closing date for nominations and only complete nominations will be considered.
+No. All nominations must submitted by 5pm Pacific Time on the closing date for nominations and only complete nominations will be considered.
 Nominations move forward for consideration as a group, as soon as the nomination process closes.
 In fairness to the cohort of Prize Nominees, late or incomplete nominations will neither be considered nor acknowledged.
 We encourage Nominators to consider applying next year if they have missed this year’s deadline.

 Will our nomination be acknowledged?

 Yes.
-All nominations received by the announced deadline will be acknowledged by email, to all members of the nominating team, inlcuding the Nominee.
+All complete nominations received by the announced deadline will be acknowledged by email, to all members of the nominating team, including the Nominee.

 When will we know the outcome?

 Can we re-nominate our candidate?

 Yes.
 A Nominee may be presented a maximum of three times in any given five-year period.
 We strongly advise that the nomination be updated so that The Prize can be made aware of the recent accomplishments of your Nominee.

 For answers to additional questions or assistance with your nomination, please contact us by email;